Jatin-Mehra119/Titanic_Dataset/README.md

 # Titanic_Dataset
-Predicting whether the passenger will survive or not.
+Predicting whether the passenger survived or not.